2020 Update: The following dimensional weight rules apply and have accurate, current dimensional weight factors.

 FedEx and UPS do negotiate their dim rules, but generally it requires that a merchant is doing big order volume.
 The negotiation that these carriers will typically make is increasing the dim divisor to a higher number.

 If your order volume is substantial, it is worth reaching out to FedEx and UPS to see if you can get a deal.
-If your order volume isn’t yet substantial, you can also look to outsource order fulfillment to take advantage of ship rates, software and expertise that you may not be able to get on your own.
+If your order volume isn’t yet substantial, you can also look to outsource order fulfillment to take advantage of the fulfillment center’s ship rates, software and expertise that you may not be able to get on your own.

 And if it’s something you don’t want to have to deal with, give us a shout.
 We’d love to take the hassles of shipping off your plate.